 Jo joined Southern Rural Water in 2017 having held senior human resources positions in the community services and disability sectors.
 She brings a strong background in

 Nicole joined Southern Rural Water in May 2018 having spent five years at Gippsland Water as General Manager Assets and Commercial Business and before that General Manager Business Development.

 Before joining the water industry, Nicole spent a number of years in the Biotechnology sector working for Monsanto both in Australia and the Asia Pacific region.
 She has worked in the cotton industry for a number of years and understands the important role that irrigation plays in the health of regional economies.

-General Manager Customer Service
+General Manager Service Delivery

 Since coming into the water industry in 2000, Craig has worked from field officer to executive levels across all of our regions.
 Craig has also acted as CEO at the East Gippsland Catchment Management Authority, adding a new perspective to his management of water resources.
 As General Manager Customer Service, Craig is committed to better customer outcomes in all parts of the business.
 This includes making water trading more accessible, making transactions such as renewals cheaper and easier, and customers accessing their own data to help run their business.
 In addition, Craig is accountable for ensuring our modernised assets lead to increased service opportunities for customers.
-Craig is a member of the AICD and has business qualifications from Mt Eliza Business School and UQ.
+Craig is a graduate of the Australian Institute of Company Directors and has business qualifications from Mt Eliza Business School and UQ.

 Chief Financial Officer and Corporate Secretary